You Can't Hurry Love (film): Plot

-Eddie Hayes is a newcomer to Los Angeles who seeks to take a job to re-start his life after he is left at the alter in his Ohio home town.
+Eddie Hayes is a newcomer to Los Angeles who seeks to take a job to re-start his life after he is left at the altar in his Ohio home town.
 His slacker cousin Skip sets him up with a job interview at an advertising company, headed by the eccentric Peter Newcomb.

 Peter instead hooks Eddie up with his half-brother Tony, at a beach-side surfboard shop handing out flyers.
 Eddie immediately comes across many eccentric people, Tony included.

 Eddie literally bumps into Peggy Kellogg, who flirts with him and gives him a card for the dating service she works for.
 Seeing Skip on the boardwalk, he calls him out for the bogus job.
 His cousin insists he has got to fake it until he makes it.

 As he is working, Eddie tries to connect with women, but is shut down continually.
 When he collects his first paycheck, he tries to convince Peter to promote him, but is unsuccessful.

 To get close to Peggy, Eddie goes into Video Valentine.
 He soon puts himself in front of the camera to try to pick up a potential girlfriend for himself to settle down with.
 As he goes on a series of disastrous blind dates with various women, each one is stranger than the last.

 The first, who sports a Madonna look, clearly hopes that Eddie can make her famous.
 As he waits for her on the porch, her father suggests he use a condom with her, and provides one.
 She straddles him in his mini convertible, pretending they have sex.
 She gives him her head shot, in case the supposed director has any parts for her.